sbb-gh/ED_MRI/README.md

 ## Typical usage pipeline
-The typical pipeline that we envisage for users of EDMRI is:

-1. Acquire oversampled MRI data - this could be real data acquired with a "research grade" protocol, or simulated data.
-We denote the acquisition scheme used to acquire this data the "superdesign".
-The data = raw data + task results, e.g. a full research grade dataset and parameter maps fitted from that full dataset.

-2. Training: Run `optimise_experiment` on the paired superdesign dataset to yield:
-2i) Optimised protocol, which is a subset of the oversampled data protocol.
-2ii) Trained task network for performing the task on the subsampled data.

-3. Inference
-3i) use the optimised protocol to acquire new data.
-3ii) Apply the trained task network to perform the task on this new data.

-## Typical usage pipeline

 The typical workflow we envisage for users of EDMRI is:

-1. **Generate the superdesign dataset.**
+### 1. Oversampled data acquisition

 - **Acquire oversampled MRI data** using a comprehensive "research-grade" acquisition scheme, which we refer to as the **superdesign**.
 This may be real MRI data or simulated data. *This oversampled dataset is the input data for TADRED.*
 - **Perform the task on the oversampled data** to generate the corresponding task outputs.
 For example, for a parameter estimation task, this could involve fitting parameter maps using the complete superdesign dataset. *These task outputs are the target data for TADRED.*

+### 2. Training

-2. **Training.** Run `edmri-optimise.py` on the paired inputs and targets from the superdesign dataset to generate:
+Run `optimise_experiment.py` on the paired inputs and targets from the superdesign dataset.
+This produces:

 - An **optimised protocol**, consisting of a subset of the acquisitions in the superdesign.
-   - A **trained task network** for performing the specified task using data acquired with the optimised protocol.
+- A **trained task network** for performing the target task using data acquired with the optimised protocol.

-3. **Inference.**
+### 3. Inference

 - **Acquire new data** using the optimised protocol.
-   - Run `edmri-inference.py` to **apply the trained task network** to the new data to perform the specified task.
+- Run `apply_trained_model.py` to **apply the trained task network** to the new data and perform the specified task.

 ## Contact